AutomationPanda/playwright-python-tutorial/tutorial/4-page-objects.md

 The second time it is called,
 it gets all the text contents for the elements it finds.

-The second method takes in a search phases and a minimum limit for matches.
+The second method takes in a search phrase and a minimum limit for matches.
 It calls the first method to get the list of titles, filters the titles using a list comprehension, and returns a Boolean value indicating if the number of matches meets the minimum threshold.
-Notice that this method does **not** perform an asssertion.
+Notice that this method does **not** perform an assertion.
 Assertions should *not* be done in page objects.
 They should only be done in test cases.